ozdemirozcelik/pairs-api/README.md

 IMPORTANT: check the need of using 'uwsgi' and 'psycopg2' from the requirements.txt before installing.
 These are mainly used for Heroku and Heroku Postgres.

-(windows: change -if necessary- version declarations from 'flask~=2.0.2'' to 'flask==2.0.2')

 ````
-$ pip install -r requirements.txt --user
+$ pip install -r requirements.txt
 (conda install --file requirements_conda.txt)
 ````
-try this if conda fails to install requirements. or try with pip:
+try this if conda fails to install requirements, or try with pip:
 ````
 (conda config --append channels conda-forge)
 ````